-This MOU shall become effective on July 1, 2021 and shall remain in full force and effect until June 30, 2024.
+Upon ratification by PSC and adoption.by the City Council, this MOU shall be effective July 1, 2024 and shall remain in full force and effect unless otherwise specified herein, until June 30, 2028, and from year to year thereafter.

-The provisions of this MOU shall remain in effect while the parties are meeting and conferring on a successor MOU.
+The provisions of this MOU shall remain in effect while the parties are meeting and conferring on a successor MOU, except for any items which specifically expire pursuant to express language.